smaroukis/shared-learning-arduino/Personal Folders/that_marouk_ish (Spencer)/tmi Log.md

  So I learned besides the main differences (more pins, more PWM, more storage, ATMega2560 vs 328P), another one is that the Mega has a USB to Serial driver chip built in, where-as the Uno's ATMEGA328P needs an external ATMega 16U2 USB-to-Serial converter.

 Well, then, after that rabbit hole I did follow the instructions to get it to blink the led, and changed it from 1s to 0.5s.
+Also changed the variable `LED_BUILTIN` to `13` to verify that is the correct LED pin for the Mega.

 [[2022-10-01]]